corememltd/cloud-managed-dns/README.md

 Log in as `root`, no password is required; do not freak out as SSH is configured with `PermitRootLogin no` and `PasswordAuthentication no` whilst `/etc/securetty` only allows the console and serial port.

-Using the serial port is somewhat slow (and glitchy if you are unfamilar with the process) so using this access you should arrange SSH access for youself:
+Using the serial port is somewhat slow (and glitchy if you are unfamiliar with the process) so using this access you should arrange SSH access for yourself:

  1. create yourself a user: